How to Clear Blocked Milk Ducts

 My Story with Clogged Ducts

-I am incredibly prone to clogged ducts, apparently!
+I am incredibly prone to clogged ducts, and I have a history of breast health issues.
 I have had SO many of them while lactating that I’ve lost count.

 After giving birth to my first son, I was exclusively pumping, which does not clear milk as well as breastfeeding does.